 The Two Rivers School District provides the opportunity of summer school.
 Summer school provides enrichment classes as well as required courses for students that have not met exit criteria.
-It is the expectation that every student will score proficient in each of the following areas: District MAP assessments, quarterly grades of each assigned class, and the Smarter Balanced Assessment Consortium (SBAC).
+It is the expectation that every student will score proficient in each of the following areas: District MAP assessments, quarterly grades of each assigned class, and the Forward exam.
 Students that do not demonstrate proficiency may be required for summer school or retained.